 It’s from this whole child perspective that schools will be able to identify the specific needs of all students and deliver the best possible programs, services, and interventions.

-To learn more about social-emotional behavior functioning, download our free infographic:
+To learn more about supporting students’ social-emotional needs and bolstering mental health, download our free playbook:

 Illuminate Education is a provider of educational technology and services offering innovative data, assessment and student information solutions.
 Serving K-12 schools, our cloud-based software and services currently assist more than 1,600 school districts in promoting student achievement and success.